Division Director, Division of Genomic and Molecular Pathology

 Extramurally, Dr. Wang was a member of the International BCR-ABL RQ-PCR Standarddization Group whose 5-year work has led to the establishment of the first WHO International Genetic Reference Panel for quantification of BCR-ABL in CML monitoring.

 In addition, Dr. Wang was an elected officer of the Association for Molecular Pathology (AMP).
 She was a member of the Expert Panel of the Molecular Oncology Reference Materials program of the Center for Disease Control and Prevention.
 She was part of the AMP JAK2/MPL mutation Guideline Working Group whose work led to the publication of laboratory practice guidelines.
 Besides AMP, Dr. Wang is a member of the College of American Pathologists, US and Canadian Academy of Pathology, American Society for Investigative Pathology and American Society of Hematology.
-She reviews manuscripts for several professional journals including Cancer Cell.
+She reviews manuscripts for many professional journals including Blood, Leukemia, and Cancer Cell.

 Selected Peer-Reviewed Publications and Textbooks